-- Monitor the status of agricultural land, including the amount of actively farmed land, and other indicators, with the objective of promoting agricultural viability and food production. - Enable food production, processing and distribution that will foster a place-based food economy that increases local food security. - Prioritize food production on agricultural lands and develop access to markets for local foods. - Encourage residents to grow their own produce. - Increase local food production in both rural and urban areas to improve food production and reduce climate change impacts associated with food transportation.
+- Use tools such as the provincial Agricultural Land Use Inventory and federal census of Agriculture to monitor the status of agricultural land, including the amount of actively farmed land, and other indicators, with the objective of promoting agricultural viability and food production. - Enable food production, processing and distribution that will foster a place-based food economy that increases local food security and opportunities for agricultural production. - Prioritize food production on agricultural lands and develop access to markets for local foods. - Encourage residents to grow their own produce. - Increase local food production opportunities, such as community garden plots, to assist in improving food security and mitigating climate change impacts.